onchezz/near_wordchaser/README.md

 # NEAR Wordchaser Smart Contract

-This is game smart contract
- to test your english knowledge to know words that lets you choose a word then gives an exaple and an explanation and you can give a solution from the example and meaning given
+This is game smart contract to test your english knowledge to know words that lets you choose a word then gives an exmaple and meaning you can give a solution from the example and meaning given

-## Prerequisites
+## Tools Required

 Ensure `near-cli` is installed by running: